falvhb/nwch_relaunch_testrepo/docs/tracking.md

 Pageview tracking occurs when a page is loaded.
 Event tracking on the other side is triggered by a user interaction.

-To make sure tracking only happens on chosen portals you have to set the configuration variable `no_wemf` in the domain configuration of the cms.
+To make sure tracking only happens on chosen portals you have to set the configuration variable `without_wemf` in the domain configuration of the cms.

 ## Integration